web-deps/odom/docs/api/component/apply.md

 ### Description

 Applying multiple changes to the DOM is usually costly.
-Acom provides performant ways to apply mutations to components.
+Odom provides performant ways to apply mutations to components.
 The method `mutations` is used to apply mutations to components.

 ### Syntax